TNolan01/tommy1/README.md

         return order_num
 ```

-<p>Order numbers are made up of the numerical value for the MONTH, DAY, YEAR, the current hour, a hyphen and then a randomly generated four digit number.
-In this format it would allow the business owner tell the date and hour that the order was created with just the order number and hence help track any issues with a customers order easier than just using a completely random order number. </p>
+<p>Order numbers are made up of the numerical value for the MONTH, DAY, YEAR, the current hour, a hyphen and then a randomly generated four-digit number.
+In this format it would allow the business owner to tell the date and hour that the order was created with just the order number and hence help track any issues with a customer's order easier than just using a completely random order number. </p>
 <br>

 <p align="center" width="100%">